Who developed Francisco Park?

 What is the budget for building Francisco Park?

 The San Francisco Recreation and Park Department purchased the site from SF DPW for just over $10 million in open space funds.

 The Francisco Park Conservancy has raised $27.5 million through hundreds of public donations for the park’s design and building budget.
 The Francisco Park Conservancy continues to raise additional funds to add amenities and improvements, and support the park’s ongoing maintenance.

-Who is the contractor for the Francisco Park project?
+Who was the contractor for the Francisco Park project?

 When will Francisco Park open to the public?

 Is the Francisco Park Conservancy still fundraising for this project?

 Yes!
-Now that the park is open, we continue to fundraise for Francisco Park to add amenities and improvements.
+Now that the park is open, we continue to fundraise for Francisco Park to maintain and keep the park beautiful and safe.
 If you have not yet supported the project, please consider making a tax-deductible donation to this special community-led effort today.
 Donate here.

-What are some of the notable features of future Francisco Park?
+What are some of the notable features of Francisco Park?